309: Gender: Structure, Defense, Discourse

 Introduction

 Concepts in gender theory are rapidly unfolding in our present.
 Now, more than ever, there is a lot to know.
 This course is a survey of psychoanalytic gender theory and provides a solid foundation in the basic concepts and controversies in this area.
-Following contemporary developments in the field, it offers a robust body of knowledge regarding gender’s unconscious complexity, best examined from a position separate from psychosexuality.
-During the course, you will develop the capacity to recognize how ubiquitously gender interweaves what happens in an analytic session even when the manifest content may appear to have no obvious relation to gender.
-Moreover, you will acquire a deep and sophisticated understanding of the kind of unconscious work that normative and non-normative gender does for us all.
-As we travel across analytic schools, we’ll encounter canonical as well as lesser known texts, and will work to flesh out the often hidden assumptions on which some of these theories rest.
-This will allow us to begin noticing what these theories make possible for us to conceptualize about our ourselves and
+Following contemporary developments in the field, it offers a robust body of knowledge regarding gender’s unconscious complexity.
+During the course, you will learn how the concept of gender evolved from thinking about psychosexuality, and develop the capacity to recognize how ubiquitously gender, like sexuality, interweaves what happens in an analytic session even when the manifest content may appear to have no obvious relation to gender.
+Moreover, you will acquire a sophisticated understanding of the kind of unconscious work that normative and non-normative genders do for all of us.
+As we travel across analytic schools, we’ll read canonical as well as lesser-known texts, and will work to flesh out the often hidden assumptions on which some of these theories rest.
+This will allow us to begin noticing what these theories make possible for us to conceptualize about our ourselves and our patients, what they foreclose in our clinical thinking, and highlight the blind spots in our countertransferences.

-A note on the readings: In addition to analytic texts, we’ll also read about gender from several other disciplines (sociology, film studies, queer theory, phenomenology, legal theory) as well as cultural objects (poems, YouTube clips).
+A note on the readings: In addition to analytic texts, we’ll also read about gender from several other disciplines (sociology, film studies, queer theory, phenomenology, legal theory) as well as cultural objects (poems, video clips).
 Because some of the theories we’ll encounter draw on thinking that comes to us from outside psychoanalysis, we will be confronted with language that may feel bewildering at times.
 The readings might seem dense and opaque.
-Don’t let the novelty discourage you—we’ll go through these terms in depth and over time, they’ll start revealing to us novel paths to thinking about unconscious
+Don’t let the novelty discourage you—we’ll go through these terms in depth and over time, they’ll start revealing to us novel paths to thinking about unconscious life.

 These articles are protected under relevant copyright regulations.
 They are available in the New York Psychoanalytic Society & Institute Electronic Reserve for your convenience, and for your personal use.

-READINGS NOT YET CONFIRMED.
+READINGS ARE CONFIRMED.

-CLASS 1: March 29, 2023
+CLASS 1: March 19, 2025

 REQUIRED READINGS

 Crenshaw, K. (1989).
 Demarginalizing the intersections of race and sex.
-The University of Chicago Legal Forum, 140, 139-167.
+The University of Chicago Legal Forum, 140: 139-167.

 Watch: https://youtu.be/akOe5-UsQ2o